By Mike Case

 Did you know the U.S. Navy has been caring for the medical needs of sailors and Marines since the military branch was first established in 1775?
 It’s true!

-What began as an effort to care for injured and sick sailors during the Revolutionary War, Navy medicine has since evolved into a complex network of highly trained medical professionals who provide cutting-edge, 24/7 medical care to sailors, Marines their families all around the world.
+What began as an effort to care for injured and sick sailors during the Revolutionary War, Navy medicine has since evolved into a complex network of highly trained medical professionals who provide cutting-edge, 24/7 medical care to sailors, Marines and their families all around the world.

-One pillar of the Navy medicine today is the Naval Medical Service Corps, which was established on August 4, 1947 after World War II.
+One pillar of Navy medicine is the Naval Medical Service Corps, which was established on August 4, 1947 after World War II.

 A Piece of American Military History: The Navy Medical Service Corps